PELVE from a regulatory perspective: Numerical case study

-Furthermore, the curves for insurers $2$, $3$, $5$ and $6$ are closer to zero than in plots (B), (C) and (D).
-Hence, for these insurers, the A-PELVE leads to smaller relative changes in the capital reserve than one of the other Multi-PELVE methods.
-For insurers $2$, $3$ and $5$, the MSE-PELVE and the weighted MSE-PELVE are similar.
-Only for small levels, the weighted MSE-PELVE tends to be closer to the A-PELVE.
-The largest relative deviations at small levels are observed for the weighted A-PELVE, due to the strong influence of insurer $1$ ($\omega_1=0.5608$).
-Consequently, the weighted A-PELVE puts the focus on insurer $1$, also visible by the minimum relative changes for this insurer in~\prettyref{fig:capitalChanges_perturbed}.
+Furthermore, the curves for insurers $2$, $3$, $5$ and $6$ in plots (A) and (E) are closer to zero than in plots (B), (C), (D) and (F).
+Hence, for these insurers, the A-PELVE (V1) and (V3) lead to smaller relative changes in the capital reserve than one of the other Multi-PELVE methods.
+This is of particular importance for VaR levels which are not close to zero, because in such cases the MSE-PELVE versions lead to significantly larger changes in the reserves for insurers $2$, $3$, $5$ and $6$.
+Only for small levels, the MSE-PELVE (V3) tends to be closer to the A-PELVE (V1).
+The largest relative deviations at small levels for insurers $2$, $3$, $5$ and $6$ are observed for the A-PELVE (V2) and the MSE-PELVE (V2), due to the strong influence of insurer $1$ ($\omega_1=0.5608$).
+Consequently, the versions (V2) put the focus on insurer~$1$, also visible by the relative changes for this insurer, which are significantly smaller in the plots (C) and (D) than in the plots (A), (B), (E) and (F).

-Nevertheless, this prioritization of insurer $1$ comes at the expense of the other insurers, explaining their large deviations from zero in plot (B).
-In contrast, plots (A) and (D) show the largest deviations for insurer $1$.
-For the weighted MSE-PELVE (plot (D)), this is due to the small weight $\omega_1=0.0231$, producing the opposite effect than before, i.e.,~neglecting insurer $1$.
+Nevertheless, this prioritization of insurer $1$ comes at the expense of the other insurers, explaining their large deviations from zero in the plots (C) and (D).
+In contrast, plots (E) and (F) show the largest deviations for insurer $1$.
+This is due to the small weight $\omega_1=0.0231$, producing the opposite effect than before, i.e.,~neglecting insurer $1$.
 In other words, the capital reserves of the remaining insurers are not artificially reduced by insurer $1$'s financial distress, as modeled via the GPD.
-So, the A-PELVE and weighted MSE-PELVE are preferable, as they require insurer $1$ to increase reserves for its more riskier tail, rather than benefiting at the expense of the others, as it is the case with the weighted A-PELVE and MSE-PELVE.
+So, in this sense, the versions (V3) are preferable, as they require insurer $1$ to increase reserves for its more riskier tail, rather than benefiting at the expense of the others.

-\fbox{\parbox{\textwidth}{\textit{The analysis of model 2 can be concluded by two main observations:} (1) Considering overall capital changes, the Sys- and MSE-PELVE perform well.
-(2) Minimizing statistics for overall capital changes, as in case of the MSE-PELVE, favors insurers with heavy-tailed risk profiles at the expense of others.
-This effect is less pronounced for the A-PELVE and the weighted MSE-PELVE.
-Given its strong overall performance, the weighted MSE-PELVE is recommended by the authors for model 2.}}
+\fbox{\parbox{\textwidth}{\textit{The analysis of model 2 can be concluded by the following main observations:} Considering overall capital changes, the Sys- and MSE-PELVE (V1) and (V3) perform well.
+In case of VaR levels close to zero and given their strong overall performance, the A-PELVE (V1) and the MSE-PELVE (V3) seem to be good choices for model 2.
+For other VaR levels, the application of an MSE-PELVE is questionable because it favors insurers with heavier-tailed risk profiles.}}